 If you don’t exercise, you’re less flexible and you have weaker muscles.
 This can cause or worsen back pain.
 If you take part in a regular exercise program, you can help heal existing back problems and prevent future ones.
 A good program includes stretching, strengthening, and low-impact aerobic conditioning.

 Most people who are stressed tend to sleep poorly, have a poor diet, and get little exercise.
 If stress-related muscle tightness gets added to the mix, back problems can result.
 To reduce stress, it’s helpful to do relaxation and breathing exercises.
 Also make time to exercise.
-Even a couple of 10-minute or 15-minute walks a day can make a difference.

 Your Family's Health